All Products

 public void run() {

-// Call the getIPV4ByHost method in the HTTPDNS SDK to get the IP address after the target domain name is resolved.
+// Call the getIPV4ByHost method from the HTTPDNS SDK to obtain the resolved IP address of the target domain name.

 String ip = DNSResolver.getInstance().getIPV4ByHost(hostName);